unumotors/kernel-module-imx-pwm-led/README.md

 ### Definitions
 - A PWM 'period' is defined as a 16-bit PWM clock divider.
-For example, if the PWM clock is 24 MHz, and the PWM period is 12000, the output PWM frequency will be 2 kHz.
+For example, if the IPG clock is 24 MHz and the PWM period is 12000, the output PWM frequency will be 2 kHz.
 - A PWM 'duty-cycle value' is defined as a 16-bit counter value at which the output changes from 1 to 0, which can range from zero to the PWM period value.